In a nutshell

 Vagina Museum

-The bustling grounds of Camden Market are home to the world’s first Vagina Museum which aims to educate the public about the female genitalia.
+Right in the middle of Camden Market, you’ll find the world’s first Vagina Museum, which aims to inform and educate the public about female anatomy.

-In addition to the permanent exhibition, there are always interesting temporary exhibitions, and admission is free.
+Alongside the permanent display, there are always new temporary exhibitions, and admission is free.

 free